learning-zone/css-basics/README.md

 ```html
 <div id="container"></div>
 ```
-**Class Selector**: The class selector also matches all elements on the page that have their class attribute set to the same value as the class.
+**iv) Class Selector**: The class selector also matches all elements on the page that have their class attribute set to the same value as the class.
 ```css
 .box {
    padding: 20px;